lbrios/essex-service-design-toolkit/docs/documentation/core/accessibility/creating-an-accessible-pdf.md

 Always use heading styles in this order.
 If you miss a Heading 2 and only use Heading 3 and Heading 4, then a screen reader will see the page as missing a Heading 2.

-Don’t use bold formatting as screen readers won’t identify them as headings.
+Don’t use bold formatting to identify headings as screen readers won’t recognise this..

 Write descriptive headings.
 Include keywords that users are looking for.
 See our guidance on [optimising content for search](optimise-your-content-for-search).